-- If the interrupt occurs before the execution of a SLEEP instruction: - The SLEEP instruction will execute as a NOP - The WDT and WDT prescaler will not be cleared - The TO bit will not be set - The PD bit will not be cleared - If the interrupt occurs during or after the execution of a SLEEP instruction: - The SLEEP instruction will be completely executed - The device will immediately wake up from Sleep - The WDT and WDT prescaler will be cleared - The $\overline{\text{TO}}$ bit will be set - The $\overline{PD}$ bit will be cleared
+- If the interrupt occurs before the execution of a SLEEP instruction:

+- SLEEP instruction will execute as a NOP

+- WDT and WDT prescaler will not be cleared

+- TO bit will not be set

+- PD bit will not be cleared

+- If the interrupt occurs during or after the execution of a SLEEP instruction:

+- SLEEP instruction will be completely executed

+- Device will immediately wake up from Sleep

+- WDT and WDT prescaler will be cleared

+- TO bit will be set

+- PD bit will be cleared

 Even if the flag bits were checked before executing a SLEEP instruction, it may be possible for flag bits to become set before the SLEEP instruction completes.
-To determine whether a SLEEP instruction executed, test the $\overline{PD}$ bit.
-If the $\overline{PD}$ bit is set, the SLEEP instruction was executed as a NOP.
+To determine whether a SLEEP instruction executed, test the \overline{PD} bit.
+If the \overline{PD} bit is set, the SLEEP instruction was executed as a NOP.